Icon-Newsletter-smaller

 Last updated June 23, 2022

 It’s easy to disregard your tax obligations when you’d rather focus on running your business or earning more from your freelance gigs.
-Not to mention that it’s hard to part away with your hard-earned money, and you aren’t sure whether the government will put it to good use if you pay taxes.
+After all, filing and paying taxes in the Philippines can be daunting and stressful.
+Not to mention that it’s hard to part with your hard-earned money, especially if you aren’t sure whether the government will put it to good use.

-Filing and paying taxes in the Philippines can be really daunting and stressful.
-But that’s nothing if you compare it to the troubles you might encounter if you don’t pay your taxes.
-Tax evasion penalties are something you wouldn’t want to deal with.
+But that’s nothing if you compare it to the tax troubles you might encounter if you don’t pay.
+Tax evasion penalties are something you don’t want to deal with.

-If you're a taxpayer, it's important to be aware of the consequences of tax evasion.
-You must avoid taxation woes that may hurt your finances.
-In this article, we'll take a look at what tax evasion is, its consequences, the penalties for tax evasion, and how you can avoid it.
+If you're a taxpayer, you must be aware of the consequences of tax evasion.
+In this article, we'll discuss tax evasion, what happens if you don’t pay taxes, its penalties, and how to avoid it.

 What is Tax Evasion?